rust-lang/book/second-edition/src/ch12-00-an-io-project.md

-# An I/O Project Using Environment Variables and Standard Error
+# An I/O Project Building a Small Grep

 <!-- We might need a more descriptive title, something that captures the new
 elements we're introducing -- are we going to cover things like environment